TylerTaylor/TylerTaylor.github.io/_posts/2017-01-13-adding_jquery_and_ajax_features_to_a_rails_site.markdown

 Let's walk through those 4 steps and see how easy it is to convert this to an AJAX call.

 We've found our movie.
 Now we click "Yes, I've seen this movie".
-This link goes to something like '/users/5/viewings/new?movie_id=36' which tells me it's trying to create a new _viewing_.
+This link goes to something like `/users/5/viewings/new?movie_id=36` which tells me it's trying to create a new `viewing`.

-So, in the _ViewingsController_, our link hits the _new_ action.
+So, in the `ViewingsController`, our link hits the `new` action.
 We don't want this to render the whole site again with a new form, we want this to load _only the form_.
 This can save us a lot of unnecessary loading time.

 ```
 def new